• Home

 TreviRoma truly is ‘la Città Eterna‘-the eternal city!
 I usually fly in and out of Roma then take the train to Foggia on my way to Orsara di Puglia.
 I often have one full day in the city at the beginning or end of my trip.
 When i’m in Roma for just 1 day, I have a usual ‘itinerary’.
 I do not actually recommend anyone go to Roma for just one day, especially for the first time.
 5 days will do but more is better.
 One day only gives you enough time to visit a few sites, so it is mostly an entire day of exploring the city on foot.
 The sites I choose to visit change a bit each time, but the route is basically the same.

-I stay with a friend in the Basilica San Paolo area so I take the Metro blue line to the Colosseo stop, exit the station and take a few minutes to absorb the view across the street.
+I stay with a friend in the Basilica San Paolo area so I take the Metro blue line to the Colosseo stop, exit the station and take a few minutes to absorb the view across the street, which never fails to impress.

 The view across the street from the 'Colosseo' metro stop!